bentoml/BentoML/docker/README.md

 ## Image Manifest

-Dockerfile metadata and related configs for multiple platforms are defined under [manifest.yml](../manifest.yml).
+Dockerfile metadata and related configs for multiple platforms are defined under [manifest/](manifest/) directory.
 This can also be used to control releases with CI pipelines.

-The manifest file will be validated while invoking `manager.py`.
-Refers to [Validation](#validation) for implementations. with the following structure:
+A manifest file is partially generated with `manager create-manifest`.
+Each manifest will have a name format `<package>.cuda_v<cuda_version>.yaml`, since we are supporting GPU images.

 - [specs](#specs): holds general templates for our template context
   - [repository](#repository): enable supports for multiple registries: Heroku, Docker Hub, GCR, NVCR.